 Wineglass Bay Sail Walk with Steve Biddulph

-The Tasmanian Walking Company is honoured to offer a unique opportunity to sail, walk and converse with Steve Biddulph.
-This is a once-in-a-lifetime chance to explore the themes of his forthcoming book "How to be human" and the stunning east coast of Tasmania.
+The Tasmanian Walking Company is honoured to offer the opportunity to walk and converse with Steve Biddulph.
+This is a once-in-a-lifetime chance to sail the stunning east coast of Tasmania with Steve and explore the themes of his forthcoming book

 Each evening will feature a workshop with Steve where you can apply the ideas to your own personal development, listen quietly or interact actively to get the best learning.
 Funny, humble, moving, but of lifelong value, Steve's sessions have drawn over 140,000 people worldwide.
 But this is a chance to hear him in a tiny, intimate group setting where you can interact and explore your own life skills and directions - or just quietly listen!